 Cyprus is also characterized by an abundant solar energy resource across the whole year: the average global solar can reach 2000 kWh/m2.
 Wind energy is instead quite limited over the island of Cyprus, with an annual average wind speed below 4 m/s in the majority of areas.

-Against this background, we support, along with SRSS and DG ENER, the Cyprus government to establish a comprehensive medium- to long-term policy (2030 time horizon) for the optimum penetration of renewable energy in the electricity system.
-The following two consecutive projects were agreed upon and are being carried out:
+We supported, along with DG REFORM (ex SRSS) and DG ENER, the Cyprus government to establish a comprehensive medium- to long-term policy (2030 time horizon) for the optimum penetration of renewable energy in the electricity system.
+The following two consecutive projects were carried out:

-- The second project, started at the end of 2017 and currently running, aims to complement the system analyses performed in the first project and perform deeper evaluations on the interactions of different energy systems and technologies.
+The second project, finished in 2018, aimed to complement the system analyses performed in the first project and perform deeper evaluations on the interactions of different energy systems and technologies.